surak/jube-blender/README.md

 jube jube-blender.xml
 ```

 This will create a series of png files.
-To assemble on a Mac, check https://github.com/surak/cocoa-tlassemble
+To assemble them into a video on a Mac, check https://github.com/surak/cocoa-tlassemble